 You can get the Pfizer vaccine if you are breastfeeding.
 There are no safety concerns about giving the Pfizer vaccine to people who are breastfeeding.
 By being vaccinated, you can provide some protection against COVID-19 for your baby through your breastmilk.
 Read more about the use of the Pfizer vaccine in pregnancy and breastfeeding.

 No, the Pfizer vaccine will not affect your genes or fertility.
 The mRNA from the vaccine does not enter the nucleus of any cells, which is where your DNA is.
 Read more about Comirnaty and fertility.

 The Pfizer vaccine is given as an injection into the muscle of your upper arm by a trained healthcare professional.
-You will be given one dose, followed by a second dose 3 weeks later (these are called your primary doses).

 After your vaccination

 A trained healthcare professional will keep an eye on you for at least 15 minutes after being given the Pfizer vaccine to make sure you don't have any reaction to the vaccination.
 Read more about getting your vaccination and what to expect.

 The number of doses you need and the gap between the doses will depend on whether you are getting your primary vaccine series or your booster doses and whether you have a weakened immune system or not.
 Read more about the recommended timing gaps for different COVID-19 vaccines.